PREreview/documentation/CONTRIBUTING.md

 * 4. Help us develop the PREreview mentorship program.
 This program is under development.
 Please contact us at contact@prereview.org or raise an issue here with the label "Mentoring" and we will get back to you.

-* 5. Help us fix typos, add useful links, or write new resources by raising an issue with the label "bug", or "resources", or by issuing a pull request in this repository.
+* 5. Help us fix typos, add useful links, or write new resources by raising an issue with the label "bug", or "documentation", or by issuing a pull request in this repository.

 * 6. Get involved in the wider preprint community by signing up as an [ASAPbio Ambassador](http://asapbio.org/asapbio-ambassadors).